Designers turn an airplane’s middle seat into a COVID-19 sneeze guard

 Currently in development, Isolate features a split table, providing a bit of extra surface space for each passenger.
 In the middle of that table, a tall divider slots into place.
 That divider could be a clear screen or a foam-covered partition that offers more privacy.

 Which planes could this insert fit?
 “Ideally, we would develop it to be generic across many different seat types,” says Tennent.
-“The truth is that may be too much of a challenge as seats vary in width and armrest detailing.
-However, it could be largely the same product with adaptors.”
+“The truth is that it may be too much of a challenge as seats vary in width and armrest detailing.
+However, it could be largely the same product, with adaptors.”
 Installation should be simple, using the lap belt and armrests to lock the Isolate into place.
 The designers hope it to make it flat-packable for storage when it’s not in use.

 So will we ever see the Isolate on a flight?
 Maybe, maybe not.
 The product is still in development.
-It must be certified for flight, and Isolate needs a customer to order them, too.
+It must be certified for flight, and Isolate needs a customer to order it too.
 “Realistically, we probably need three to four months and the right partners,” says Tennant.

 In any case, the Isolate wouldn’t be enough to make flying safe in the age of COVID-19.
 Air recirculates through large portions of the cabin, and we need to rethink a lot more than just the middle seat to make air travel safe in the age of pandemics.
 Even still, if I had to get on a plane in the next month, I’ll admit it: I’d certainly feel a whole lot safer with an Isolate by my side.